case-contract-testing/contract-case/README.md

 Issues:

 - [ ] Double handling of lookup interactions if the same data is traversed (eg, by checkMatch and stripMatch)

+### Implementation notebook

+Here I write notes to myself to make sure I don't miss anything

+- Do I need runcontext:tree?
+Maybe I can remove it.
+- Review the invert contract logic, possibly this can be removed too.